-Livestock Price Insurance for calves is intended for calves born in the spring and sold in the fall.
-Producers can tailor coverage to their operation by purchasing price insurance for intended marketings from September to December.
+Livestock Price Insurance for calves is intended for calves born in the spring and sold in the fall and early new year.
+Producers can tailor coverage to their operation by purchasing price insurance for intended marketings from September to February.

 Features of LPI Calf Price Insurance

 |Eligible Animal Types||Beef heifers and steers|